ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-sahib-domain-verification-techniques.md

 When a DNS administrator sees 15 DNS TXT records for their domain based on only random letters, they can no longer determine which service or vendor the DNS TXT records were added for.
 This causes administrators to leave all DNS TXT records in there, as they want to avoid breaking a service.
 Over time, the domain ends up with a lot of unnecessary, unknown and untraceable DNS TXT records.

-It is RECOMMENDED that providers use a prefix (eg "\_foo.example.com") instead of using the top of the domain ("APEX") directly, such as:
+It is recommended that providers use a prefix (eg "\_foo.example.com") instead of using the top of the domain ("APEX") directly, such as:

     _foo.example.com.
 IN   TXT    "bar-237943648324687364"